-Suicide: Death by self-directed injurious behavior with an intent to die
+Suicide: Death caused by self-directed injurious behavior with an intent to die as a result of the behavior.

-Suicide Attempt: Non-fatal self-directed (potentially) injurious behavior with an intent to die
+Suicide Attempt: Non-fatal self-directed (potentially) injurious behavior with an intent to die as a result of the behavior.
+Does not always result in injury.

-Suicidal Ideation: Thoughts of suicide.
+Suicidal Ideation: Thoughts of considering suicide.
 May or may not include a plan